Welcome To Glow It Green

 2. Color the hair with a mixture of Henna and Indigo.
 There is a lot of trial and error in this process, but you will soon become entirely instinctual about the ratios of each for your particular needs.
 The more Indigo you use, the darker brown color you will get.
 If you want black hair, use Indigo alone at this step.

-Leave on the hair for up to two hours.
+Leave the hair on for up to two hours.
 Rinse out with a gentle conditioner or bar; again, do not shampoo at this stage.

-Let the hair process for 72 hours, and shampoo in a mild natural shampoo or shampoo bar.
+Let the hair process for 72 hours, and shampoo with a mild natural shampoo or shampoo bar.
 Make sure to use a non-stripping shampoo, but clean your hair thoroughly to avoid a build-up of Henna and Indigo from clogging the hair follicles.
 Please read this post on our recommended shampoo bars.

 You may have to repeat this process to build your desired color, especially if your roots are white.
 Henna works as a gloss; it adheres to the hair without penetrating the shaft and doesn’t cause any damage.

-If you repeat the process, mix Henna and Indigo; there is no need for the two steps; that is only applicable when you start with white or grey roots.
+If you repeat the process, mix Henna and Indigo; there is no need for the two steps; that is only applicable when you start with white or grey roots!

 Or shampoo bars compatible with Henna*; you want nothing harsh that will strip the hair of its color.
 While Henna is a semi-permanent hair dye, it does fade over time.